Sure, most of us have been affected by at least ONE of those pesky common running injuries. But how many of you have landed a LONG-TERM solution?

 The single leg deadlift helps to build strength around the knee and in the glutes & hamstrings so that less work is required of the quad & IT band itself.

 Once this feels good, add some weight!
 We recommend a 26-35+ lb kettlebell.

 On each rep, the kettlebell should reach just below the knee, until you feel comfortable enough to go lower, adding an increased bend in the standing leg.

 Remember to NOT let the back round or hips swing open as you lower!

 Complete 3-5 sets of 5-10 reps PER leg.

-Most common running injuries can be avoided with REGULAR strength and mobility work, each taking just a few moments out of your day…all to create a long term injury-free solution.
+Most common running injuries can be avoided by including REGULAR strength and mobility workouts in your running program.
+Each of them just takes a few moments out of your day…all to create a long term injury-free solution.

 And be sure to download our FREE Injury Prevention Training Video with “pre-injury” pinch test!